Rational pullbacks of Galois covers: Proofs of Theorem and its variants

-\begin{proof}[Proof of Theorem \ref{thm:main-general-fields}{\rm (a-2)}]As a first example, let $G$ be an elementary abelian $2$-group.
-Since $G$ is abelian, every tuple $(C_1,\ldots,C_R)$ of conjugacy classes in $G$ with non-empty Nielsen class is a rigid tuple.
+As a first example, let $G$ be an elementary abelian $2$-group.
+Since $G$ is abelian, every tuple $(C_1,\ldots,C_R)$ of conjugacy classes in $G$ with non-empty Nielsen class is a {\it rigid} tuple (in the sense of, e.g., \cite[Chapter I, \S4]{MM18}).

 Furthermore, since all non-identity elements of $G$ are of order $2$, every conjugacy class is trivially {\it rational} (i.e., unchanged if taken to a power relatively prime to the order of its elements).
-It then follows from the rigidity method that for every choice $(t_1,\ldots,t_R)$ of $R$ distinct points in $\mathbb{P}^1(k)$, there exists a Galois cover of $\mathbb{P}^1$, defined over $k$, with inertia canonical invariant $(C_1,\ldots,C_R)$ and branch points $(t_1,\ldots,t_R)$.
+It then follows from the rigidity method that, for every choice $(t_1,\ldots,t_R)$ of $R$ distinct points in $\mathbb{P}^1(k)$, there exists a Galois cover of $\mathbb{P}^1$, defined over $k$, with inertia canonical invariant $(C_1,\ldots,C_R)$ and branch points $(t_1,\ldots,t_R)$.
 In particular, the set of all these covers cannot be obtained by a set of defining equations of dimension $<R$.
-Hence $G$ fulfills Condition \ref{cond:manycovers} over $k$.
+Hence, $G$ fulfills Condition \ref{cond:manycovers} over $k$.
 The assertion of Theorem \ref{thm:main_arb_fields} therefore holds for $G$ over an arbitrary field of characteristic zero.

-As a next step, let $G$ be an arbitrary abelian group of even order.
+Now, let $G$ be an arbitrary abelian group of even order.
 As before, all class tuples with non-empty Nielsen class are rigid.
 Let $(C_1,\ldots,C_R)$ be a class tuple of $G$ containing each element of order $\ge 3$ exactly once, and each element of order $2$ an arbitrary even number of times.
-This then yields a product-$1$ tuple generating $G$, and if the branch points for each set of generators of a cyclic subgroup $\zz/e\zz$ are chosen appropriately to form a full set of conjugates (under the action of ${\textrm{Gal}}(\qq(e^{2ipi/e})/\qq$)) in $k(e^{2ipi/e})$, then the associated ramification type is a rational ramification type, implying that there is again a $k$-Galois cover with inertia canonical invariant $(C_1,\ldots,C_R)$ and with the prescribed branch point set.
+This then yields a product-$1$ tuple generating $G$ and, if the branch points for each set of generators of a cyclic subgroup $\zz/d\zz$ are chosen appropriately to form a full set of conjugates (under the action of ${\textrm{Gal}}(\qq(e^{2i\pi/d})/\qq$)) in $k(e^{2i\pi/d})$, then the associated ramification type is a rational ramification type, implying that there is again a $k$-regular Galois cover with inertia canonical invariant $(C_1,\ldots,C_R)$ and with the prescribed branch point set.
 Note that the branch points for elements of order $2$ are still allowed to be chosen freely in $k$.
 Since there are less than $|G|$ other branch points, it follows as above that the set of Galois covers with these ramification data cannot be obtained by a set of defining equations of dimension $\le R-|G|$.
 Therefore again, Condition \ref{cond:manycovers} is fulfilled. \end{proof}